denoland/vscode_deno/README.md

 - `deno.enabled` - Enable/disable this extension.
 Default is `true`.

+- `deno.dtsFilepaths` - The file paths of the TypeScript declaration file(.d.ts).
+It can be a relative which path relative to the project directory or an absolute path.
+Default is `[]`

 ## Commands

 This extension contributes the following commands to the Command palette.